Here you will find answers to any questions you may have regarding daily life and the facilities on board your cruise ship.

 As a general rule, gratuities are charged at £4.00 per person, per night for guests aged 12 and over.
 This is split between your stewardess and restaurant waiter, and will be automatically added to your on board account.
 Please remember that our gratuities, while very much appreciated, are voluntary and therefore can be adjusted or removed completely at Guest Services on board the ship if you wish.

 For your convenience, you are also able to pay gratuities before your cruise.
 At the time of booking you will be asked if you’d like to pay prior to travel.
 If so, you’ll pay 15% of the charge as part of your deposit, and pay the rest when the final balance of your cruise is collected.
+Just call our friendly Reservations Team on 0800 0355 105, and they'll sort it out for you.

 If you do not pre-pay at the time of booking, but wish to pay your gratuities before you join the ship, simply call our Reservations Department at least 5 days before departure and the team will be happy to help.